JustinYSJSU/cmpe131Project/meetings.md

                 Trung worked on the logout and item image functions
 - Group progress: Completed the shopping cart function.
 Added function section to mkdocs documentation and added visibility for user profiles.
 Completed the logout function

+### 2022-5-10 at 16:30 - 17:45 (In class)
+- Attendees: Trung, Joe, Justin
+- Team updates: Joe worked on testing the site for the presentation Justin worked on css and bootstrap for the site.
+                Trung worked on the review and item image functions
+- Group progress: Tested the site for the presentation and started css/bootstrap.